Financial services firms rethink their wealth management strategies

 Client preference for holistic advice continues to increase, and is even more prevalent amongst younger investors

-% of respondents who indicate that they "prefer to work with an investment professional who can holistically answer my answer my financial needs across investments, life insurance, banking and taxes"
+% of respondents who indicate that they "prefer to work with an investment professional who can holistically answer my financial needs across investments, life insurance, banking and taxes"

 Source: McKinsey Affluent and High-Net-Worth Consumer Insights Survey 2023 (n=-7,000)